zoujiaqing/Signal-Server/README.md

 - Also get Signal-iOS and Signal-Desktop working with a personal Signal-Server

-- Strip out some of the parts I don't want (payment, calls, stories etc)
+- Completely strip out some of the parts I don't want (payment, calls, stories etc)

+- Remove all cloud dependancies (basically impossible)